jshor/datebook/docs/config/basic.md

 * Required: **yes**, if not an all-day event
 * Valid value: a valid `Date` reference

 The event end timestamp.
 For all-day events, this field should be omitted.
-See [date formats](date.md) for more information.

 ## recurrence